yggdrasil-au/RemakeEngineDocs/src/configuration/operations_json.md

 # Operations Manifests (`operations.json` / `operations.toml`)

 Each module exposes its workflows through an operations manifest.
-The engine supports:
+EngineNet supports:

-- **JSON** ? historically used by early modules.
+- **JSON** - historically used by early modules.
-- **TOML** ? preferred for new work thanks to clearer grouping and multi-line support.
+- **TOML** - preferred for new work thanks to clearer grouping and multi-line support.

 Both formats map group names to lists of operation objects.
 When no groups are defined the engine treats the manifest as a flat list.